zeroc-ice/ice-demos/php/Glacier2/hello/README.md

     % glacier2router --Ice.Config=config.glacier2
     ```

-6) In a separate command window on the same host, start a hello
+6) In a separate command window on the same host, start a hello server.
-   server.
    You can use a server from any Ice language mapping.
+If you want to get
+   started quickly, we recommend using the Python server.

 7) Start a Web browser and open the Login.php page to begin using the
    demo.
 Note that the Glacier2 configuration uses a session timeout